Synoyx/simple_voting_contract_testing/README.md

   - The owner, which is in this case the ContractTest's address.
 I let it by default, because Voting smart contract doesn't contain any method that can't be called by another contract, like call() for example
   - Voters 1, 2 and 3, that I use for my different test.
 Voter 1 always is the default voter used for every test, mostly in my helpers methods (see below)
 - As I can't modify the workflow status directly, and to avoid boiler plate code, I made an helper function \_setVotingInGivenStatus(Voting.WorkflowStatus ws), that allows me to set up the context for my tests with only 1 line of code.
 The only downside is that this helpers put defaults values (1 vote, 1 proposal, 1 vote).
 That make some unit tests (tally test) need set the voting status 'manually'
+- For testing onlyOwner() modifier

-As I can easily change the workflow status for each test individually, I tested each method on every aspect, with the same order :
+As I can easily change the workflow status for each test individually, I tested each method one by one, on every aspect, with the same order :

+- Testing normal case
+- Fuzz testing normal case (if possible)
+- Testing normal case with invalid values (for methods with arguments)
+- Testing each revert branches
+- Testing each modifier
+- Testing emitted event

 ## Test coverage